trustedanalytics-ng/platform-wiki/Enabling_Hue.md

 ## Enabling Hue

-TAP uses Hue, which is an open-source Web interface for analyzing data with Hadoop and Spark.
+TAP uses Hue, which is an open-source Web interface, for analyzing data with Hadoop and Spark.
 For more information on HUE, see http://gethue.com.

 To enable HUE on TAP, follow these instructions: